 - 2 cups spring mix

 - 1-2 tbsp balsamic vinaigrette

-- 1 tbsp of blue cheese, goat cheese or feta cheese, crumbled
+- 1 tbsp blue cheese, goat cheese or feta cheese crumbled

-- sprinkle of pine nuts, sliced almonds or walnuts
+- sprinkle pine nuts, sliced almonds or walnuts

 - onions, cucumbers, tomato, carrot mushroom pick your favorite!